Lumbar Spinal Stenosis

 - Medial Facetectomy: Removal of part of the facet (bony joint) which may be overgrown, to create more space in the spinal canal.

 - Anterior Lumbar Interbody Fusion (ALIF): Removal of the degenerative disk by going through the lower abdomen.
-A structural device, to take the supportive place of the removed disk, is placed (bone, metal, carbon fiber, other material), packed with bone, so that ultimately fusion between the bone (body of the vertebrae) above and below occurs.
+A structural device, made of bone, metal, carbon filter or other materials, is placed to take the supportive place of the removed disk and packed with bone, so that ultimately fusion between the bone (body of the vertebrae) above and below occurs.

 - Posterior Lumbar Interbody Fusion (PLIF): Removal of the degenerative disk by going through the skin on the back, removal of the posterior bone of the spinal canal, retraction of the nerves to get to the disk space.
-A structural device, to take the supportive place of the removed disk, is placed (bone, metal, carbon fiber, other material), packed with bone, so that ultimately fusion between the bone (body of the vertebrae) above and below occurs.
-Similar to TLIF, but this is often done on both sides of the spine.
+A structural device, made of bone, metal, carbon filter or other materials, is placed to take the supportive place of the removed disk and packed with bone, so that ultimately fusion between the bone (body of the vertebrae) above and below occurs.
+Similar to TLIF, this is often done on both sides of the spine.

 - Transforaminal Lumbar Interbody Fusion (TLIF): Removal of the degenerative disk by going through the skin on the back, removal of the posterior bone of the spinal canal, retraction of the nerves to get to the disk space.
-A structural device, to take the supportive place of the removed disk, is placed (bone, metal, carbon fiber, other material), packed with bone, so that ultimately fusion between the bone (body of the vertebrae) above and below occurs.
-Similar to PLIF, but often this is done on only one side of the spine.
+A structural device, made of bone, metal, carbon filter or other materials, is placed to take the supportive place of the removed disk and packed with bone, so that ultimately fusion between the bone (body of the vertebrae) above and below occurs.
+Similar to PLIF, this is often done on only one side of the spine.